hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 ## ECN feedback, wire format
 The proposed alternative proposes a format for an ECN block.
 The ECN block is appended after the ACK block section specified in [QUIC Transport](https://tools.ietf.org/wg/quic/draft-ietf-quic-transport/)
-The proposed format is useful both for classic ECN and L4S.
+The proposed format is useful both for classic ECN and L4S and encodes marked packets.
-There are three alternative, explained more below
-1. Encode ECT(0), ECT(1) and CE as packets
-2. Encode ECT(0) and ECT(1) as packets, and CE as bytes
-3. Encode ECT(0), ECT(1) and CE as bytes

-Of the three alternatives below, alternative 1 is currently deemed as being the most credible, the other two alternatives are recorded as input to discussion.

-***
-Alternative 1 : Encode ECT(0), ECT(1) and CE as packets

-This alternative is the most compact as it encodes only packets marked.
 The possible drawback is that for instance scalable congestion control algorithms do not get information about the exact amount of bytes that are marked.
 It is however easy compute an average packet size on the sender side and use that as input to the congestion control.
 Furthermore [RFC7567](https://tools.ietf.org/html/rfc7567#section-4.4) states that ECN marking decisions should not take packet size into account.

       0                   1                   2                   3
       0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1